overture-stack/prelude/apps/stage/public/docs/01-phaseOne.md

    ![Output](/docs/images/ElasticsearchMapping.png 'Terminal output from ElasticsearchMapping')

+   > **Note:** The `configs/elasticsearchConfigs/` directory is located at the root of the repository and is symbolically linked to the `./apps/conductor/configs/` directory.
+In the docker-compose configuration, this directory is mounted as a volume to the conductor service, which uses these files to automatically initialize your Elasticsearch indices.
+This automation process is explained in greater detail in the following sections.

 2. Validate and review the generated mapping template(s):

    After running the command, examine the generated index mapping in the `configs/elasticsearchConfigs` directory.
 The mapping contains several critical components:

    - **Index Pattern:** `"index_patterns": ["datatable1-*"]` - This template will apply to all indices that start with "datatable1-"
    - **Aliases:** `"datatable1_centric": {}` - An alias that can be used to reference all matching indices as one
-   - **Data Structure:** Note how all fields are nested under a `data` object, providing clean organization
+   - **Data Structure:** Note how all fields are nested under a `data` object, this will be important for phase 2

    <details>
    <summary>Key Elements to Review</summary>